 I also dig for health.
 Years lived in ‘same old’ routine tend to vanish from memory, psychologically shortening lifespan.
 William James noted that such a span devolves “to a contentless unit, and the years grow hollow and collapse”.
 Active digging keeps an aging brain stimulated while installing landmarks, memory cues to resist the hollowing of years.

 The locus of explored topics is reflected in my dig’s menu hierarchy.
 My topics are visited cyclically or whenever, integrating things learned.
 It keeps me freshly interested, iterating in such circles, enhancing cognition through repetition and emendation.

-Some minds might only need one cycle per topic, my mind needs information in small bites, so is destined to go around a few times to get in touch with most topics.
+While more capable minds might only need one cycle per topic, my mind needs information in small bites, so is destined to cycle around a few times to get in touch with a complex topic.
 Small insights incite more exploring, eventuating insight into the whole.

-This is the goal, integration of atomic knowledge into an overall conceptual framework, in which physics becomes more than its experiments and equations, music more than its notes, a machine more than its parts, art more than the sum of its criticisms.
+This is the goal, integration of atomic knowledge into an overall conceptual and intuitive framework, in which physics becomes more than its experiments and equations, music more than its notes, a machine more than its parts, art more than the sum of its criticisms.